skip to Main Content

 Jailbirds Still Have Parental Obligations

 Hanna Muhammad and Al Graham were arrested in 2006 for committing an armed robbery together.
 Their newborn, Alicia, was placed in foster care.
 Muhammad received a five-year sentence with a conditional release of May 2011.
 Graham’s eight-year sentence has a conditional release for November 2014.
-These jail sentences naturally interfered with their abilities to raise Alicia.
+These jail sentences naturally interfered with their ability to raise Alicia.

 Heartshare Human Services of Brooklyn filed a petition in August 2008 alleging that Muhammad and Graham had permanently neglected Alicia.
 Under Social Services Law § 384-b, a child is deemed permanently neglected if a parent fails for at least one year “to maintain contact with or plan for the future of [a child in foster care], although physically and financially able to do so, notwithstanding the agency’s diligent efforts to encourage and strengthen the parental relationship.”
 Such a finding would terminate their parental rights toward Alicia.
 That means the couple would lose custody of Alicia and Alicia could be permanently adopted.